dannypsnl/rocket/readme.md

     Mount("/hello", hello).
     Launch() // Start Serve
 ```

 - func Ignite get a string to describe port.
 - Launch start the server.
 - Mount receive a prefix route and a routes.Handler to handle route.

 ##### Note

 - Base route can't put parameters part.
 That is illegal route.
-- You can use fmt.Print to get serialize state of rocket.
-Because I implement String method for it.